Karl Jaspers Forum, Target Article 16, 16 March 1999

 philosophy', one is bound to involve it implicitly, in a

-confusing and inconsistent way, which often leads to
+confused and inconsistent way, which often leads to

 methodological problems and inadequate special techniques.